monero-project/kovri/doc/STYLE.md

 # Contributing
-- The Kovri I2P Router Project welcomes all contributions.
+- Firstly, please read our [CONTRIBUTING.md](https://github.com/monero-project/kovri/blob/master/doc/CONTRIBUTING.md) guide
 - Every pull request and correspondence will be treated with the utmost respect and consideration.
-- Don't forget: this is *your* Kovri too!

 ## IRC
 Join us in ```#kovri-dev``` on Irc2P or Freenode; we'll be happy to say hi!

 ## Style
 We ardently adhere to (or are in the process of adhering to) [Google's C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
-Please run [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint) on any applicable work before contributing to Kovri.
+Please run [cpplint](https://github.com/google/styleguide/tree/gh-pages/cpplint) on any applicable work before contributing to Kovri and take no offense if your contribution ends up being style refactored.

 In addition to the aforementioned, please consider the following: